 It’s more of a road than a hiking path to be honest (see photo above) but you won’t care much, the views are so phenomenal you could be walking on a bed of nails and it wouldn’t bother you.

-The route then drops into the Campignol Della Vezzana valley annoyingly losing all 200m of elevation you’ve just gained.
-Luckily it’s a well maintained windy trail.
-You’ll also notice that there’s considerably far fewer people after you leave Baita G Segantini.
+Luckily it’s a well-maintained windy trail.
+You’ll also notice that there are considerably far fewer people after you leave Baita G Segantini.

 Turning right onto path nr 710 passing underneath large cliffs the route quickly steepens and several switchbacks take you into the heart of the Pale di San Martino.
 It’s an uphill struggle for over an hour before the trail somewhat plateaus.

-The views from the pass however are more than any human being will ever need.
-The dramatic little monolith on Passo Farangole in the distance is a personal favourite of mine.
+The views from the past however are more than any human being will ever need.
+The cute little monolith on Passo Farangole in the distance is a personal favorite of mine.

-If you’re like me and love exploring the mountain refuges, the closest one Rifugio Mulaz, is only 15 minutes downhill from the pass.
+If you’re like me and love exploring the mountain refuges, the closest one Rifugio Volpi Al Mulaz, one of my favourite dolomiti huts, is only 15 minutes downhill from the pass.

 It’s a great place for an overnight stay and serves flaming Creme brûlées for desert.
 I honestly couldn’t believe my eyes when the waiter brought them out.
 Such a luxury in such a remote mountain hut.

 If you are not staying overnight then the route down is the same as the one up.
-It’s a knee buster on a combination of hard rock and loose scree and if you struggle going downhill, like a lot of hikers do, then it can be tough.
+It’s a knee buster on a combination of hard rock and loose scree and if you struggle going downhill like a lot of avid hikers do, then it can be tough.

 Make sure you allocate plenty of time for the descent, take plenty of water because there’s no shade and try your best to avoid creating small rock avalanches as there may be hikers below you.